-Tauranga 'local council' billboard goes viral as Kiwis praise 'honest campaign'
+Pretend Tauranga council election billboard goes viral as Kiwis praise 'honest campaign'

-A "local council" billboard in Tauranga has gone viral on social media as Kiwis across the country have praised the man's "voteworthy" campaign.
+A joke billboard featuring a pretend council election candidate has gone viral thanks to the catchphrase "I'll do my best but I can't promise anything" - and a photo of a bloke asleep on a couch.

+Mark Sheaff has gate-crashed the Tauranga local elections, earning praise for a humorous take on candidate billboards.

-The billboard on Totara St in Tauranga features what appears to be Mark Sheaff sleeping on the couch along with the slogan "I'll do my best but I can't promise anything".
+His billboard in Totara St features a man asleep on a couch along with the slogan "I'll do my best but I can't promise anything".

-However, there is no further information confirming that Sheaff is running in the local election.
+The man behind the billboard, who runs family business Sheaff Vehicles, was reluctant to speak to the Herald about his faux election campaign but agreed the billboard had proved a hit.

+"It has obviously hit a chord with a whole bunch of different characters," he said.

+Sheaff is not listed as a candidate standing for Tauranga City Council.

-Nevertheless, the "honest" campaign has still won the votes of Kiwis as photos of the billboard has been shared on local Facebook groups and Reddit.
+Regardless the "honest" campaign has still won the votes of Kiwis as photos of the billboard has been shared on local Facebook groups and Reddit.

 "Since honesty is in short supply nowadays I respect that billboard," one person wrote.